NATIVE AMERICAN SCHOLARSHIP PROGRAM

 Completed applications including all required documents (letters of recommendation and official transcript) must be sent by traditional mail and postmarked on or before April 1st to be considered.

-REQUIREMENTS: NAI Scholarship requirements can be viewed here: Native American Scholarships.
+REQUIREMENTS: The Native American Scholarship requirements can be viewed here: Native American Scholarships.
 The scholarship is not downloadable.

 HOW DO I MAKE A CONTRIBUTION TO THE IOKDS NATIVE AMERICAN SCHOLARSHIP PROGRAM?
 Prayerful support and financial gifts are very important to us in continuing our scholarship work with Native Americans.
 Your financial help supports today’s students and our citizens of tomorrow.
 For more information regarding making a tax-exempt financial contribution, click here or call (716) 357-4951.